jontek2/A-better-print_start-macro/README.md

 # The print_start macro

 Replace this macro with your current print_start macro in your printer.cfg.
-Don't forget to updated the chamber thermistor, exhaust fan and the nevermore - as mentioned above.
+Don't forget to updated the chamber thermistor, exhaust fan and the nevermore, as mentioned above.

 ```
 #####################################################################